girishsarwal/kinvey-flex-pdf/readme.md

 ## Other
 PDF will be generated in memory.
 Flex does not have a way of storing files.
 The file can be sent back to the client app and uploaded to the files section in a different API call.

+## Limitations
+FSR does not allow adding headers to the request so we cannot enforce an "application/pdf" for the response to be treated as a pdf file (and get autoloaded in the browser).